Robust protocols for securely expanding randomness and distributing keys using untrusted quantum devices: Unbounded Expansion

 The Equivalence Lemma of Chung, Shi and Wu~\cite{CSW14} states the following. \begin{theorem}[The Equivalence Lemma~\cite{CSW14}] Let $\Pi$ be a strong UD extractor that has no device-adversary interactions.
 Then on the set of global-uniform inputs and the set of device-uniform inputs, $\Pi$ has the same soundness error, adjustment completeness error, and noise tolerating level. \end{theorem}

 We now formally define the composition of protocols using two devices.
-The first study of such a composition appears to be in~\cite{fehr13}, though likely it has been a folklore. \begin{definition} Let $D_0$ and $D_1$ be two untrusted quantum devices and $T\ge1$ be an integer.
-A {\em cross-feeding protocol} $\Sigma$ using $D_0$ and $D_1$ consists of a sequence of strong UD extractors $\Sigma_i$, $i=0,1,..., T$, such that $\Sigma_i$ uses $D_{i\mod 2}$ and the output of $\Sigma_i$ is used as the input to $\Sigma_{i+1}$.
+(The earliest mention of this approach that we know of was in \cite{pam:2010}.) \begin{definition} Let $D_0$ and $D_1$ be two untrusted quantum devices and $T\ge1$ be an integer.
+A {\bf cross-feeding protocol} $\Sigma$ using $D_0$ and $D_1$ consists of a sequence of strong UD extractors $\Sigma_i$, $i=0,1,..., T$, such that $\Sigma_i$ uses $D_{i\mod 2}$ and the output of $\Sigma_i$ is used as the input to $\Sigma_{i+1}$.
 The input to $\Sigma$ is the input to $\Sigma_0$, and the output is that of $\Sigma_{T}$.

-Furthermore, $\Pi$ is said to use {\em restorable} devices if, for each $i$, $1\le i\le T$, between $\Sigma_{i-1}$ and $\Sigma_{i+1}$, there is a device-adversary variable operation $A_i$ on $X_iD_{i+1\mod 2}E$, controlled by $X_i$. \end{definition}
+Furthermore, $\Pi$ is said to use {\bf restorable} devices if, for each $i$, $1\le i\le T$, between $\Sigma_{i-1}$ and $\Sigma_{i+1}$, there is a device-adversary variable operation $A_i$ on $X_iD_{i+1\mod 2}E$, controlled by $X_i$. \end{definition}

 A cross-feeding protocol is illustrated in Fig.~(\ref{fig:cross_feeding}).
 Allowing the device-adversary $A_i$ operations reduces the technical challenges for practical implementations, since in an honest implementation, $A_i$ can be used to replenish the consumed entanglement.
 While our wording of ``two'' devices was inspired by a possible implementation of using two physical devices, the inactive device can certainly be replaced by a different physical device, since such replacement is one possible $A_i$ operation.
 The essence of our two device protocol lies in how communication is restricted: besides forbidding communication between an active device and its external world --- which is already required for a single-device protocol --- the additional constraint is that after an active device finishes its work, no information is allowed to travel from the device to the inactive device before the latter becomes active.
 A single device would not satisfy this latter requirement.